 Rev. Jeff Bacon

-Let’s open our hearts together in prayer.
-Let us pray: Gracious and loving God, pour out your Holy Spirit upon us that we may love you and love one another.
-In Jesus’ name we pray.
-Amen.
+Let’s join our hearts together in prayer.
+Let us pray: Gracious and loving God, may our taxes be faithfully paid and wisely spent, guided by your will for us.
+In Jesus’ name we pray, Amen.

 Benjamin Franklin is often quoted as having said, “In this world, nothing can be said to be certain, except death and taxes.”
 He was at least fifty percent correct.
 In this world, death is a certainty.
 But, while we have lots of taxes, taxes are far from certain.
 There’s all kinds of taxes and all kinds of rules and interpretations governing the calculation and payment of taxes.

 I read a great little poem about Death and Taxes: Tax his cow, tax his goat; tax his pants, tax his coat.
 Tax his crops, tax his work; tax his tie, tax his shirt.
 Tax his chew, tax his smoke; teach him taxes are no joke.
 Tax his tractor, tax his mule; teach him taxes are a rule.
 Tax his oil, tax his gas; tax his notes, tax his cash.
 Tax him good and let him know, after taxes he has no dough.
 If he hollers, tax him more; tax him ‘til he’s good and sore.
 Tax his coffin, tax his grave, tax the sod in which he lays.
 Put these words upon his tomb: Taxes drove me to my doom.
 But even then, he can’t relax; They’ll still be after Inheritance Tax.